Partnerships and collaboration

 Leeds Teaching Hospitals is one of the largest NHS Trusts in the country and delivers patient care, training and research in partnership with a wide number of bodies.

 Within the National Health Service we work in partnership with other NHS Trusts in the region, many of whom refer patients on to us for specialised procedures, and we also have outreach services on their sites as well as sometimes running clinical services - for example renal dialysis units we have outside Leeds.

-We also work closely worth with the Department of Health, and colleagues in other NHS organisations providing a range of services from ambulance transport to the supplies we need on a daily basis.
+We work closely with the Department of Health, and colleagues in other NHS organisations providing a range of services from ambulance transport to the supplies we need on a daily basis.

-We also work closely with the Leeds Teaching Hospitals Charitable Foundation and many partner charities on fundraising, research projects, delivery of care and sharing learning.
+We also work closely with Leeds Cares and many partner charities on fundraising, research projects, delivery of care and sharing learning.
 Our wide range of partners in the voluntary, independent and private sector help to contribute to the development of the trust and services we deliver.

 Leeds is one of 14 'pioneer' health and social care economies leading the way for health and care reform.
 Our organisation plays a pivotal role in driving this work forward and improving integrated care for our patients.